 Fox Pest Control.
 No Bugs.
 Simply Better.

-The best control of rodents in Fort Worth is prevention.
-Filling in any holes of the house’s exterior and sealing any food in airtight containers will make your home less attractive and less accessible to them.
+The best control of rodents in Southlake is prevention.
+Filling in any holes in the house’s exterior and sealing any food in airtight containers will make your home less attractive and less accessible to them.

 Yard Rodents: Gophers and groundhogs dig massive tunnels and eat plant roots, fruit, and vegetables.
 Voles tend to stay above ground and eat plants.
 Mice and rats may also dig burrows through the grass.
 Moles also dig tunnels while they look for insects, but they aren’t technically rodents.